 - 14 days before the examination date.
-You'll find the exact date in Studentweb
+You will find the exact date in Studentweb

-- 20 July - Deadline to cancel exams at the re-sit exams in August
+- 20 July - Deadline to cancel exams for the re-sit exams in August.

-If you have a health problem or a disability, you may be entitled to have special accommodations during your examinations.
-Deadlines for submitting an application for special accommodation:
+If you have a health problem or a disability, you may be entitled to have special arrangements during your examinations.
+Deadlines for submitting an application for special arrangements:

-- 15 September - Special accommodation for exams, Autumn semester
+- 15 September - Special arrangement for exams, Autumn semester

-- 15 February - Special accommodation for exams, Spring semester and examinations during the summer.
+- 15 February - Special arrangement for exams, Spring semester and examinations during the summer.

 Additional reading room places (will be announced before the examination period).